Kazade/simulant-engine/documentation/assets/asset-managers.md

 ### Meshes

 Meshes are loaded from model files or created programmatically.
-Supported formats include OBJ, glTF 2.0, MS3D, MD2, BSP, OPT, and TMX.
+Supported formats include OBJ, MD2, BSP, OPT, and TMX. glTF 2.0 and MS3D files describe a node hierarchy rather than a single mesh, so they are loaded as prefabs via `load_prefab()`.
 See [Mesh Formats](mesh-formats.md) for details.

 ```cpp
 // Load from file